Skip to main content

 The dewclaw is a vestigial toe on the inner side of the hind leg, present in some breeds.
 It has no contact with the ground and can get caught, tear or grow...

-A sad dog with pointy ears and a turquoise bandana sitting in a vet's office.
+A sad dog with pointed ears and a turquoise neckerchief sits in a veterinarian's office.

-Female dogs are more commonly affected due to their shorter urethra than males.
-Symptoms: frequent urination in small amounts, pain when urinating, blood in...
+Female dogs are affected more often than males because of their shorter urethra.
+Symptoms: frequent urination in small amounts, blood in the urine, and pain...

 A happy dog with pointy ears sitting in a park, enjoying a whole apple next to a picnic basket.

 Yes, apples are healthy for dogs.
-They contain vitamin A, C and fiber.
-Remove seeds and stem because apple seeds contain amygdalin, which converts to cyanide...
+They contain vitamin A, vitamin C and fiber.
+Remove the seeds and stem, because apple seeds contain amygdalin, which the body...

 A curious dog with a bandana looking at an avocado in a bright kitchen, surrounded by healthy snacks.